sandialabs/slycat/docs/index.rst

-currently provides two types of analysis: canonical correlation analysis (CCA) to model relationships between inputs and output metrics, and time series analysis featuring clustering and comparative visualization of waveforms. :ref:`Install Slycat` to try it for yourself!
+currently provides two types of analysis: canonical correlation analysis (CCA) to model relationships between inputs and output metrics, and time series analysis featuring clustering and comparative visualization of waveforms. :ref:`install-slycat` to try it for yourself!

 Design
 ======